SD-Suman/old-website/_posts/2014-3-3-Hello-World.md

 All done!

 In addition to the above there is usual installation of software such as QGIS, Google Earth Pro, GIMP, LibreOffice, PDF merger etc. I write this to help other beginners and for myself when I yet again do a fresh install of a better, lighter, faster Linux OS.
 For now, MX Linux has been a feather light experience and best among any linux I have used without any junk (that I know of).

+The best things about MX Linux is its Bash Config and Clipboard which stores previous copied lines as well and is available as a tray icon in the bottom toolbar next to time.

+PS: ox is my environment which exclusively is focused on OSMNX and NetworkX which I am a huge fan of.
+Please visit